algolia/instantsearch/README.md

 ## InstantSearch.js

-> ⚡ Lightning-fast search for websites
+> ⚡ Lightning-fast search for your apps

 Built by [Algolia][algolia-website].